 \section{Abstract}

 The Baire algebra of a topological space $X$ is the quotient of the algebra of all subsets of $X$ modulo the meager sets.
-We show that this Boolean algebra can be endowed with a natural closure operator satisfying the standard properties of the topological one, resulting in a closure algebra which we denote $\baire X$.
+We show that this Boolean algebra can be endowed with a natural closure operator, resulting in a closure algebra which we denote $\baire X$.
 We identify the modal logic of such algebras to be the well-known system $\sf S5$, and prove soundness and strong completeness for the cases where $X$ is crowded and either completely metrizable and continuum-sized or locally compact Hausdorff.
 We also show that every extension of $\sf S5$ is the modal logic of a subalgebra of $\baire X$, and that soundness and strong completeness also holds in the language with the universal modality.